jaywcjlove/typenexus/core/README.md

   dataSourceOptions?: DataSourceOptions;
   /** Create a session middleware */
   session?: SessionResult | SessionCallback;
+  /**
+   * Indicates if default TypeNexus's error handler is enabled or not.
+   * Enabled by default.
+   */
+  defaultErrorHandler?: boolean;
+  /**
+   * Indicates if TypeNexus should operate in development mode.
+   */
+  developmentMode?: boolean;
   /** Node.js body parsing middleware. */
   bodyParser?: {
     /**